jkeam/instructlabdemo/README.md

 # Instructlab Demo

 Repo to use Instructlab.
+For me, all of these instructions are specific to my computer, a 2021 M1 Macbook Pro.

 ## Prerequisite

-For me, these setup instructions align with my computer, a Macbook Pro.

 1. xcode installed and Apple license agreed to